 1 Introduction

-Space Research Service (SRS) has many missions in deep space exploring planets, comets, asteroids, and Sun.
-While the planetary missions operate in the ecliptic plane, other missions usually operate away from the ecliptic plane with varying declination angles.
-The deep space missions can have extended near-Earth operations or sample return phases.

-Earth Exploration Satellite Service (EESS) has many types of missions operating at near-Earth.
-The mission types include low Earth orbits (LEO), L1/L2 missions at Lagrange points, geo-synchronous Earth orbits (GSO), highly elliptical orbits (HEO), and Lunar missions.

-For most SRS mission trajectory types and for some EESS mission trajectory types, during the tracking of a spacecraft, the earth station antenna pointing varies very slowly.
-For other EESS mission trajectory types, including LEOs, the antenna pointing varies quicker.
-In most cases, though, earth station antenna spends significant periods of time pointing at low elevation angles.
-Thus, to cover all types of missions, the separation distances around SRS/EESS earth stations need to be determined conservatively by assuming that the earth station antenna is pointing towards the azimuth of the IMT station at its minimum elevation angle.

-The methodology for calculating the coordination distances around receiving SRS/EESS Earth stations is described below.
+The standard methodology for calculating the separation distances around receiving SRS/EESS Earth stations is described in Section 2.

 2 Standard methodology to determine the separation distances around a receiving SRS/EESS Earth station

-This methodology is applicable for the protection of SRS (deep-space) in the 8400-8450 MHz (space-to-Earth) band and for EESS in the 8025-8400 MHz (space-to-Earth) band.
+This standard methodology is applicable for the protection of SRS (deep-space) in the 8400-8450 MHz (space-to-Earth) band and for EESS in the 8025-8400 MHz (space-to-Earth) band when proposed IMT base stations are operating in-band and in adjacent band to SRS (deep space) receiving stations.

 The interference received by an SRS/EESS earth station from a transmitting IMT base station at a given azimuth angle is expressed by the following equation: